hkust-comp4651-23s/Assignment-1/README.md

-# Assignment_1
+# Assignment-1

-Assignment 1 for HKUST COMP4651 in 23' Spring
+This is Assignment 1 of COMP4651 23' Spring.